andrewmarmion/rntesting/README.md

 Currently running Jest tests on Bitrise

 ## Observations
-Cannot run iOS builds on Circle CI as that requires using the macOS plan which costs.
+* Cannot run iOS builds on Circle CI as that requires using the macOS plan which costs.
-From previous projects, Bitrise CI has timed on the first test suite when doing Detox testing.
+* From previous projects, Bitrise CI has timed on the first test suite when doing Detox testing.
+* Bitrise freetrial has expired.

 ## Todo